 - Start heating a 7- or 8-inch nonstick skillet right away, as it’s best for it to be very hot when the pouring in the matzo mixture.

-- Combine the crumbled matzos and quinoa flakes or garbanzo flour and a pinch of salt in a heatproof bowl.
+- Combine the crumbled matzos and quinoa flakes or oatmeal or garbanzo flour and a pinch of salt in a heatproof bowl.
 Pour 1 cup boiling water over them and stir together.
 Let stand for 2 to 3 minutes.

 - Melt the vegan butter in the skillet.
 Once it’s sizzling, pour in the matzo mixture and pat in evenly.
 Cover and cook over medium-high until the bottom is golden brown and crisp, 6 to 8 minutes.

 - Slide the matzo brei out onto a plate about the same size as the skillet.
 Holding the bottom of the plate with one hand, invert the skillet over the plate with the other and then flip right side up quickly.
 Cook the other side of the matzo brei until golden brown, about 5 to 7 minutes longer.